 The first step in forming a business entity in Utah is to verify the business name is available to use.
-Every business will need to register their name with the Utah Division of Corporations & Commercial Code, and a search will be needed to verify it is unique.
+Every business will need to register its name with the Utah Division of Corporations & Commercial Code, and a search will be needed to verify it is unique.
 See our step-by-step guide to learn how to quickly search available names by using the state’s Business Entity Database.

 How to do a Utah Business Name Search